-This assessment may be by way of selfassessment, and at least every two years, the Board will engage an external consultant to facilitate this review.
+This assessment may be by way of self-assessment, and as required, the Board will engage an external consultant to facilitate this review.
 The Chairperson formally discusses the results of the performance review with individual Directors and the Board as a whole.

 The discussion also considers the effectiveness of the Board and its contribution to the Group.
 Actionable recommendations are implemented as soon as practicable after the final Board performance evaluation is received.